Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs

 \section{Perceptual and Behavioral Faithfulness}

-Building on our observation above, we have classified two ``unfaithful'' cases, and we further discuss these two and our focus in this section.
+Building on the motivating observations (Fig.~\ref{fig:motivation}) and prior analyses of explanation faithfulness (Appx.~\ref{sec:related_frameworks}), we distinguish two ``unfaithful'' notions and clarify our focus of this work.

-\begin{itemize} \item \textbf{Perceptual faithfulness (PF)} concerns whether each reasoning step is grounded in verifiable input evidence, i.e., whether the model ``sees'' only what is perceptually present in the image or context. \item \textbf{Behavioral faithfulness (BF)} concerns whether the reasoning trace accurately reflects the internal decision pathway that leads to the model's final output\footnote{ Noted that the model is not required to output the correct answer \citep{jacovi2020towards, dasgupta2022framework}.}. \end{itemize}
+Previous studies mainly concern whether a reasoning trace accurately reflects the decision process that led to the model's final output \cite{lyu2023faithful, matton2025walk, barez2025chain, arcuschin2025chain,li2026textbf,ma2026thinking}, which we refer to as \textbf{Behavioral faithfulness (BF)}.
+While important, it underestimates the importance of input evidence in the reasoning process.
+We therefore propose \textbf{Perceptual faithfulness (PF)}, which concerns whether individual reasoning steps are grounded in verifiable input evidence, such as entities and attributes that are perceptually present in the input.
+A perceptually unfaithful explanation may invoke objects and properties that are unsupported or contradicted by the visual input.
+Importantly, the model is not required to output the correct answer to be faithful \citep{jacovi2020towards, dasgupta2022framework}.

-Intuitively, perceptual faithfulness asks ``Does the model reason only from what it actually perceives?'' while behavioral faithfulness asks ``Does the reasoning trace truly reflect how the model arrived at its answer?''
-Although both are desirable, they serve different purposes: perceptual faithfulness ensures grounding and verifiability, while behavioral faithfulness ensures introspective consistency.
+For instance, the left example in Fig.~\ref{fig:motivation} shows a correct prediction accompanied by reasoning that is neither perceptually grounded nor behaviorally aligned.
+The right example illustrates reasoning that aligns with the model's prediction but remains perceptually unfaithful, as it relies on visually unsupported attributes (e.g., bicycle color).
+While ideal reasoning would be both perceptually and behaviorally faithful and yield a correct prediction, optimizing all three remains challenging.
+In this work, we focus on \emph{perceptual faithfulness}.

-Our focus on perceptual faithfulness is motivated by the hypothesis that when reasoning remains perceptually grounded, behavioral consistency tends to follow.
+This choice is motivated by the hypothesis that when reasoning remains perceptually grounded, behavioral consistency tends to follow, without introducing additional optimization objectives such as output correctness.
 Practically, perceptual faithfulness offers a more actionable and operationally measurable objective, each reasoning step can be directly validated against the available multimodal evidence by inference.
-In contrast, behavioral faithfulness depends on inaccessible internal dynamics of large models and is therefore treated as a consequence rather than a controllable design target.
-We leave direct evaluation of behavioral faithfulness for future work.
+In contrast, behavioral faithfulness depends on inaccessible internal dynamics of MLLMs and is therefore treated as a consequence rather than a controllable design target.